vivaria/edisonrul.ing/docs/source/cards/m/magical-plant-mandragola.md

 ### Card Rulings

-●"Each face-up card" includes your opponent's cards.
+*   "Each face-up card" includes your opponent's cards.